-Key finding / recommendation Policy response broken down by district.
-The Local Plans will ensure this is report also identifies a need for updated accordingly to reflect the 3,775 additional bed spaces (C2 findings of the report.
-Use class) across the Plan area (also broken down by district).
-Private rented sector/Build to Part 10 of Policy 8 Housing Size, Rent Mix and Choice sets out a The HNA recommends that the permissive approach in respect of Councils duly recognise the role Build to Rent schemes.
-The of Build to Rent development and justification text to the policy sets develop planning policies which out specific named locations that help to support it and provide would be considered potentially clarity on how other policies may appropriate for such proposals. impact it.
+Part 10 of Policy 8 Housing Size, Mix and Choice sets out a permissive approach in respect of Build to Rent schemes.
+The justification text to the policy sets out specific named locations that would be considered potentially appropriate for such proposals.
 Policy 6 Nottingham City Centre specifically encourages Build to Rent here.